OddPrints/pwinty-java-sdk/README.md

 Usage
 -----

-Everything is done with a Pwinty object:
+Everything is done with an Order object:

 ``` java
 import uk.co.mattburns.pwinty.Pwinty;